 Can we pray to saints who have died?
 What’s the point when I can go directly to Jesus?
 Is praying worship?
 What does the Bible say about it?
-We have all heard these questions and they deserve answers.
+As Catholics we have all heard these questions and they deserve answers.
 The Catholic Church and the Bible teach that we can and should pray to the saints.
 So, let’s discuss why it is prudent to do this.

 So, to summarize, can we pray to saints who have died?
 Yes.
 The Bible is clear.
 What’s the point when I can go directly to Jesus?
 First, we are told to pray for one another and the saints in heaven can pray continuously.
-Second, we Christians are a family; God is our Father and Mary is our mother.
+Second, we Christians are a family; God is our Father and Mary is our mother through Christ, who calls us his brothers.
 Therefore, it is a good and holy act to pray for others and to ask the saints in heaven and on earth to pray for us.
 Is praying worship?
 Not unless we intend for it to be.
 What does the Bible say about it?
 Do it!